-LEAD Academy discipline plan is rooted in equipping students, teachers, and all other members of the school community with the tools needed to secure an optimal teaching and learning environment thus enhancing the opportunity for exemplary academic achievement and personal development.
+Woodland Prep discipline plan is rooted in equipping students, teachers, and all other members of the school community with the tools needed to secure an optimal teaching and learning environment thus enhancing the opportunity for exemplary academic achievement and personal development.

-The school will utilize the Montgomery County District Student Code of Conduct: www.montgomeryschoolsmd.org/uploadedFiles/students/rights/129916\2016-2017\STUDENT\Code%20of%20Conduct\Web(2).pdf - Copies of the School District Code of Conduct will be distributed to each student and parent at the beginning of the school year.
+Upon approval, Woodland Prep will continue develop more detailed code of conducts and policy guidelines for parents.
+Copies of the School District Code of Conduct will be distributed to each student and parent at the beginning of the school year.
 Additional disciplinary procedures will be handed out along with the parent handbook and parent/student contract of The school for the discipline of all students including Special needs students.

-The school recognizes that the District's Code of Conduct is based on legally sound policies for student discipline, suspension, dismissal, and recommendations for expulsions.
-That is why we are adopting their code of conduct.
+The school recognizes that the Code of Conduct shall be based on legally sound policies for student discipline, suspension, dismissal, and recommendations for expulsions.
 We also acknowledge that students with disabilities will be disciplined only in accordance with the requirements of the individuals with Disabilities Education Act and the Rehabilitation Act.
-By following the District's Code of Conduct we acknowledge that charter school students will be assigned to an alternative school in the School District only through the process established by Montgomery School District Board Policy and will be expelled from Montgomery County Public Schools only if approved by the School Board.

 The school will not dismiss an otherwise qualified student from attendance except for causes for expulsion as contained in the Code of Student Conduct.
-The school will work in close contact with the school district.
-If the school considers removal of a student from attendance, it will inform the School District of the intention and share information concerning the basis for considering removal.
-The school will always contact the school district before taking any action.
+Woodland Prep will work in close contact with neighboring schools, if Woodland Prep considers removal of a student from attendance, it will inform the transferred school of the intention and share information concerning the basis for considering removal.
+The school will always contact the county school district before taking any action.